-38. The Authority may impose fees and charges as prescribed by regulations for-
+38. The Authority must impose fees and charges as may be prescribed by regulations for-

-- (a) the provision and use of operational services and infrastructure; - (b) direct and indirect costs incurred in providing its oversight and regulatory services to operators and participants of systems or payment service providers; and - (c) any other purpose as is necessary for the performance of its functions or exercise of its powers under this Act.
+- (a) the provision and use of operational services and infrastructure; - (b) direct and indirect costs incurred in providing its oversight and regulatory services to operators and participants of systems or payment service providers; or - (c) any other purpose as is necessary for the performance of its functions or exercise of its powers under this Act.